-Much qualitative research is concerned with empathizing with the customer and establishing the meanings he or she attaches to products, brands and other marketing objects.
-Another focus is motivation.
-For example, why does one product meet customer needs over another – and what are these needs that are being met?
+Qualitative research is often concerned with empathizing with the customer and establishing the meanings he or she attaches to products, brands and other marketing objects.
+Another focus is motivation: For example, why does one product meet customer needs over another – and what are these needs that are being met?

-Qualitative research is conducted amongst a smaller sample compared to quantitative research.
+Qualitative research is conducted among smaller samples compared to quantitative research.
 In the case of attitudes to brands, for example, qualitative research may determine a specific view held about the brand, whereas quantitative research would tell us what proportion holds that view.

 Qualitative research may offer a diagnostic understanding of what is wrong, while the quantitative research provides hard data across different respondent groups that can lead to specific recommendations with measures that can be used as controls to determine the effectiveness of actions.

 A professional market research company will take care in designing a research study to align the most appropriate techniques with the research objectives.
 Of course, there are also practical considerations around which methods to use: In more niche business-to-business industries, the number of target organizations may be limited.
 In such cases, qualitative methods may be the only feasible means of conducting the research.

 In the table below, we outline some of the typical characteristics of these different research methods:

 |Sample sizes (number of interviews, observations etc.)||Small numbers – Frequently fewer than 100 responses||Larger numbers – Survey sample sizes are often in the 100s or 1000s|